RWANDA MEDICAL JOURNAL

 Structure: should be divided into the following sections: Abstract (max 250 words), Keywords, Short running Title, Introduction, Methodology, Conclusions (see Writing rules & styles below for more information)

-References: IEEE style, no limit on number of references
+References: MDPI (Multidisciplinary Digital Publishing Institute) style, no limit on number of references

 Word limit: 3500 words (not including, title, abstract and/or references)